Laney’s FabLab Receives CCC Maker Grant

 Graphic Arts Students Win Competition

 Three students from Laney’s Graphic Arts Department will be completing important internships at the end of September.
-Last spring, Laura Zimmerman, Ukari Tanaka, and Paul P. won the “Inspire Oakland” billlboard design competition and landed internships with Oakland Digital, an award-winning design studio that bridges the opportunity and digital literacy divide among students and entrepreneurs.
+Last spring, Lauren Zimmerman, Ukari Tanaka, and Paul P. won the “Inspire Oakland” billlboard design competition and landed internships with Oakland Digital, an award-winning design studio that bridges the opportunity and digital literacy divide among students and entrepreneurs.

 The students’ designs placed first place in the city-wide competition and are now on display on billboards and bus stops across Oakland.
 The internships that followed have allowed them opportunities to present their work at Google, LinkedIn, and Facebook.